spyridon97/VTK/README.md

 5. Amend the commit updating title and message to include `[backport MR-1234]` and `Cherry-picked commit ...` information.

+    Adding these details streamlines the creation of new `slicer-` branch allowing to easily identify which commits are specific to Slicer and which ones have been backported.

     ```
     [Backport MR-7480] Simplify coincident topology resolution